Frequently Asked Questions

 For most people, cost is what dictates how often they are massaged.
 I have clients that come weekly, every other week, and once a month.
 Anecdotal evidence suggests that Bob Hope lived to be 100 because he received a massage every day . . .

 Most health insurance will not cover massage therapy, but your PIP (Personal Injury Policy) on your car insurance will usually cover massage therapy if you are involved in a car accident and get a prescription from your doctor.
 I have the training and experience to bill insurance companies.
-Most car accidents result in soft tissue damage and muscle strain; therefore, medical massage therapy is covered in the state of Colorado.
+Most car accidents result in soft tissue damage and muscle strain; therefore, medical massage therapy is covered in the state of Arizona.